jordiet23/stack-overflow-bridge-API/README.md

 To use the **stack-overflow-bridge-API**, you need to configure two environment variables:

 - `STACK_EXCHANGE_URL`: The base URL of the Stack Exchange API being integrated.
 By default, it is set to `https://api.stackexchange.com/2.3`.
 - `STACK_EXCHANGE_KEY`: The access key for the Stack Exchange API.
-This key is provided by Stack Apps when registering an application on Stack Apps.
+This key is provided by Stack Overflow when registering an application on Stack Apps.
 It is important to have this key to avoid rate limiting by Stack Exchange.

 ## Usage